BlueCoffee-SG/Markdown/Markdown Syntax.md

 2. [x] task4 done

 ## 表格（Table）
-You can create tables by assembling a list of words and dividing them with hyphens `-` (for the first row), and then separating each column with a pipe `|`:
+You can create tables by assembling a list of words and dividing them with hyphens `-` (for the first row), and then separating each column with a pipe `|` (vertical bar):

 First Header  | Second Header
 ------------- | -------------